iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 How Covered Calls Work on Bitcoin

-Understanding IBPI requires no options expertise — just a clear view of the tradeoff involved.
+Understanding BITA requires no options expertise — just a clear view of the tradeoff involved.
 The fund holds Bitcoin exposure through IBIT shares and simultaneously sells call options on those holdings.
 A call option gives someone else the right to buy the underlying at a specified strike price by a certain date.
 The fund collects cash upfront for selling that right.
 That cash — the premium — becomes distributable income.

 The mechanics land best when framed in Bitcoin terms rather than abstract financial language.
 Consider this simplified example.